LADSoft/OrangeC/doc/Technical Documentation/IEEE-695 Object File format.md

 ## 2.1.1.
 Brief guide to linker format

-Each record in the relocatable object file starts with a two-letter command and ends with a '.'.
+Each record in the relocatable object file starts with a two-letter command and ends with a period.
 Symbols with periods in them may be embedded in the text so the location of the ending period is context-sensitive.
-Control characters such as CR/LF can be used for readability and are generally assumed by the linker to occur after each '.' character at the end of a record.
+Control characters such as CR/LF can be used for readability and are generally assumed by the linker to occur after each period character at the end of a record.

 Checksums are kept as running additions of the ascii value of the characters, excluding any control characters that may be embedded.